 5. Make Use of Apps

-Using time tracking apps play a great management role for business owners, from scheduling and deligating tasks to employees to monitoring them, among other obligations.
-A time tracking app like timenotes.io is available to help you manage your schedule and track time.
+Using time tracking apps play a great management role for business owners, from scheduling and delegating tasks to employees to monitoring them, among other obligations.
+A time tracking app like timenotes.io is available to help you manage your daily schedule and track time.
 Other apps like “self-control” block you from logging on to certain websites; “Wunderlist” helps you to create a to-do list, set reminders, and share your list with others.
 Toggle is also another time-tracking app that helps you to know how much time you’ve spent on a particular task.
 There are many of these applications designed to ease business management stress for you, so utilize them well.

 6. Set Time to Rest